tier4/scenario_simulator_v2/docs/developer_guide/lane_pose_calculation/UpdateFrame.md

-# Lane pose caluculation when updating frames
+# Lane pose calculation when updating frames

 If the entity's behavioral logic is planned in the lane coordinate system, skip this process.